 Warnings about drinking alcohol while taking phentermine explain that the combination can increase the risk of cardiovascular side effects, such as increased heart rate, chest pain or changes to blood pressure.
 You may also be more likely to experience symptoms such as dizziness, drowsiness, depression and difficulty concentrating.
-This thread from the Phentermine.com forum demonstrates some of the side effects that those taking phentermine have experienced, including jittery feelings, an inability to concentrate or interact in conversations, feeling on edge, and enhanced anger.
+Some of the side effects that those taking phentermine have mentioned in the Phentermine.com support group on Facebook include: jittery feelings, an inability to concentrate or interact in conversations, feeling on edge, and enhanced anger.

 Can I Drink Alcohol While Taking Phentermine?